MasterCard loses EU court battle over cross-border fees

 The Court of Justice of the European Union (ECJ) said that a lower court's decision in 2012 to uphold the European Commission's initial findings against MasterCard in 2007 was correct.

-"The Court of Justice confirms the judgement of the General Court and thus validates the Commission's decision prohibiting the multilateral interchange fees applied by MasterCard," judges wrote in their ruling.
+"The Court of Justice confirms the judgment of the General Court and thus validates the Commission's decision prohibiting the multilateral interchange fees applied by MasterCard," judges wrote in their ruling.

 Since the Commission's 2007 veto, MasterCard has reached a deal with regulators to cap fees for cross-border transactions within Europe at 0.2 percent for debit cards and 0.3 percent for credit cards.